BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 ---------------------
 This guide has three main parts:

-1. *Introduction* - A brief statement of purpose and some examples and DONE and NOT DONE configurations
+1. *Definition of Done* - A brief statement of purpose and some examples of DONE vs NOT DONE configurations
 2. *GAIN Best Practices Checklist* - Covers comments, documentation, and automated tests
-1. *GAIN Studio Coding Reference* - Templates and explanations for common rules types and scenarios
+3. *GAIN Studio Coding Reference* - Templates and explanations for common rules types and scenarios

-### Introduction
+### Definition of Done
 - We'll cover AIM Software's definition of a fully DONE configuration in GAIN Studio
 - We'll show examples comparing a good DONE configuration vs. a NOT DONE one